VitexSoftware/BuildImages/README.md

 to prepare Debian/Ubuntu Docker imges with all requied for packaging process inside.

-Add [JenkinsfileDEB](JenkinsfileDEB) into your package source as Jenkinsfile or use ad Pipeline code to build package(s) and it's testing install into docker container
+Add [JenkinsfileDEB](JenkinsfileDEB) into your package source as Jenkinsfile or use as Pipeline code to build package(s) and it's testing install into docker container